-Use the java extensions to modify a REST request or response before it is submitted or received on the Subscriber or Publisher channels.
-For more information, see Appendix B, "Using Java Extensions," on page 65.
+For more information, see Appendix B, "Using Java Extensions," on page 61.

-Changing the JSON/XML Payload
+Modifying the JSON/XML Payload

-After you install the default JSON package, you can transform the payload generated in the <driveroperation-data> to a format supported by your RESTful service.
+After you install the default JSON package, you can transform the payload generated in the <driver-operation-data> to a format supported by your RESTful service.
+You can modify the JSON/XML payloads that are received in the Subscriber and Publisher channels through conversion policies.
+The conversion policies modify the request and response documents to a compatible format that is easily comprehended by both Identity Manager and the connected application..